flnx/wheredoigo/server/README.md

 2. The server will interpret the file with the name **avatarUrl**

-3. The old avatar will be automatically deleted after the new one is ed
+3. The old avatar will be automatically deleted after the new one is added

 Example: